MCP and Skills

 Google Services Tools

-When connected via OAuth, the Google MCP server provides tools across:
+When connected via OAuth, the Google server provides tools across:

 - Gmail -- Read, send, search, manage emails